JoelPradeepAB/JoelPradeepAB/README.md

 ---

-I am an enthusiastic software developer who thrives on tackling complex challenges and continuously expanding my technical horizons.
+I'm an enthusiastic, junior full stack engineer, who thrives on tackling complex challenges and continuously expanding my technical horizons.
 I believe that resilience and a growth mindset are the most powerful tools in engineering.
 Whether I'm debugging a persistent issue, optimizing performance, or learning a completely new paradigm, I approach every challenge as an opportunity to level up.

 ---